eerohele/blog.flowthing.me/posts/transducers.markdown

 ## First steps

 To understand transducers, you must first understand reducing functions.
-So what's a reducing function?
+What's a reducing function?

 A **reducing function** is a function you can use as the first argument of  `reduce`.
 A reducing function takes an **accumulated result** and an **input** and returns a **new result**.